ComposableFi/composable/docs/docs/pallets/crowdloan-rewards/integration-guide.md

 <!-- *Include any notes about pallet lifecycle or states.
 A state diagram that notes
 transition requirements if you're feeling fancy* -->

-Crowdloans are created and managed by sudo.
-Only sudo is entitled to access life cycle methods of the crowdloan.
+Crowdloans are created and managed by admins.
+Therefore, only admins can access the life cycle methods of the crowdloan.

-Crowdloans have 2 states: created and initialized.
+Crowdloans have three states: created, initialized, and unlocked.
 These states transition linearly:

-During the created state management transactions can be conducted to populate the crowdloan with funds and a vesting schedule.
+During the created state, management transactions can be conducted to `populate` the crowdloan with funds and a vesting schedule.
+After transferring enough funds, the crowdloan can be initialized.
-Once enough funds have been transferred the crowdloan can be initialized at some timestamp.
+During the initialized state, users can associate their contributor account with a reward account by providing a proof.
-During the initialized state users can associate their contributors account with a reward account to make claims.
+During the unlocked state, contributors can claim the initial reward percentage and afterward claim rewards with each vesting step.

-Automatic state transition occurs if the crowdloan was provided with a timestamp to `initialize_at` and that time has come, the crowdloan will be initialized .
+Automatic state transition can occur if the crowdloan was provided with a timestamp to `initialize_at` and that time has come, the crowdloan will be initialized.

 ## RPC & Data Retrieval